-The operations of the properties comprising the Underlying Properties are subject to stringent and complex federal, state and local laws and regulations governing environmental protection as well as the discharge of materials into the environment.
+The operations of the properties composing the Underlying Properties are subject to stringent and complex federal, state and local laws and regulations governing environmental protection, the discharge, emission or release of materials into the environment and employee health and safety.
 These laws and regulations may, among other things:

-- restrict the types, quantities and concentration of various substances that can be released into the environment in connection with production activities; - require remedial measures to mitigate pollution from former and ongoing operations, such as requirements to close pits and plug abandoned wells; and - enjoin some or all of the operations of the Underlying Properties deemed in non-compliance with permits issued pursuant to such environmental laws and regulations.
+- restrict the types, quantities and concentration of various substances that can be released into the environment in connection with production activities; - require remedial measures to mitigate pollution from former and ongoing operations, such as requirements to close pits and plug abandoned wells; - enjoin some or all of the operations of the Underlying Properties based upon environmental protection concerns such as non-compliance with permits issued pursuant to such environmental laws and regulations.

-Failure to comply with these laws and regulations may trigger a variety of administrative, civil and criminal enforcement measures, including the assessment of monetary penalties, the imposition of remedial requirements and the issuance of orders enjoining future operations or imposing additional compliance requirements on such operations.
+Failure to comply with these laws and regulations may trigger a variety of administrative, civil and criminal enforcement measures, including the assessment of monetary penalties, the imposition of remedial requirements and the issuance of orders enjoining future operations or imposing additional requirements on such operations.
 Certain environmental statutes impose strict joint and several liability for costs required to clean up and restore sites where hazardous substances have been disposed or otherwise released.
-Moreover, these laws, rules and regulations may also restrict the rate of oil and natural gas production below the rate that would otherwise be possible.
-The regulatory burden on the oil and natural gas industry increases the cost of doing business in the industry and consequently affects profitability.
-Additionally, Congress and federal and state agencies frequently revise environmental laws and regulations, and any changes that result in more stringent and costly waste handling, disposal and cleanup requirements for the oil and natural gas industry could have a significant impact on the operating costs of the properties comprising the Underlying Properties.
+The costs to comply with these laws, rules and regulations affects profitability.
+Moreover, compliance with these laws, rules and regulations may also restrict the rate of oil and natural gas production below the rate that would otherwise be possible.
+Additionally, Congress and federal and state agencies periodically revise environmental laws and regulations, and any changes that result in more stringent and costly waste handling, disposal and cleanup requirements for the oil and natural gas industry could have a significant impact on the operating costs of the properties comprising the Underlying Properties.

-The following is a summary of the existing laws, rules and regulations to which the operations of the properties comprising the Underlying Properties are subject that are material to the operation of the Underlying Properties.
+The following is a summary of the existing laws, rules and regulations to which the operations of the properties composing the Underlying Properties are subject that may be material to the operation of the Underlying Properties.